wrench-project/wrench/doc/wrench_101.md

 command-line arguments.
 (Recall that WRENCH is based on [SimGrid](https://simgrid.org).)
 Two useful such arguments are `--wrench-help`, which displays a WRENCH help message, and `--help-simgrid`, which displays an extensive SimGrid help message.
+Another one is `--wrench-full-log`, which displays full simulation logs (see below for more details).

 ## Step 2: Instantiate a simulated platform #     {#wrench-101-simulator-1000ft-step-2}